totallynotdavid/megaloader/docs/megaloader/development/contributing.md

 - `tests/conftest.py` - Pytest fixtures and configuration
 - `tests/helpers.py` - Shared test utilities

-**Writing tests:**

-- Use `@pytest.mark.live` for tests requiring network access
+**Writing tests:** Use `@pytest.mark.live` for tests requiring network access.
-- Unit tests should be fast and not depend on external services
+Unit tests should be fast and not depend on external services.
-- Follow existing test patterns in the codebase

 ### Commit messages